-The development allocates 137m2 of Gross Floor Area (7.5% of new floor space) for affordable housing which will be enforced by a covenant on title.
+The Proposal allocates 5% of new residential flats floor space or 100% of boarding house floorspace for affordable housing.
 This social aspect provides affordable housing such that service orientated people can live in closer proximity to their employers.

-This Integrated Infrastructure Delivery Plan (IIDP) supports the planning proposal which is seeking amendment to the Leichhardt Local Environment Plan (LLEP) 2013 where it applies to the subject site (1-5 Chester Street, Annandale), located:
+This IIDP supports the planning proposal which is seeking amendment to the Leichhardt Local Environment Plan (LLEP) 2013 where it applies to the subject site (1-5 Chester Street, Annandale), located:

-- Within the Inner West LGA (form Leichhardt Council); - South of Johnstons Creek and associated landscape buffer separating the site from low density residential uses to the north; - Within the northernmost extremity of an existing light industrial precinct, adjoining Johnstons Creek and established residential area to the north; - Within the Camperdown Precinct of the Parramatta Road Corridor Urban Transformation Strategy (PRCUTS), under which it is envisioned that the precinct will transform into a vibrant mixed use, residential and employment area.
+- Within the Inner West LGA (form Leichhardt Council); - South of Johnstons Creek and associated landscape buffer separating the site from low density residential uses to the north; - Within the northernmost extremity of an existing light industrial precinct, adjoining Johnstons Creek and established residential area to the north;

+• Within the Camperdown Precinct of the Parramatta Road Corridor Urban Transformation Strategy (PRCUTS), under which it is envisioned that the precinct will transform into a vibrant mixed use, residential and employment area.